Technology / Networking

 Adding Overhead to Sample Size

 Remember that VoIP does not happen in a vacuum.
 Numerous other processes will incur additional overhead.
 Think back to our voice payload size of 160 bytes.
-Ethernet itself will add an additional 18 Bytes to this payload size.
+Ethernet itself will add 18 Bytes to this payload size.
 Next, we know IP, UDP, and RTP protocols will incur and add 40 bytes.
-That means our actual sample size is 160 + 40 + 218—an overall sample size of 218 Bytes.
+That means our sample size is 160 + 40 + 218—an overall sample size of 218 Bytes.

 Calculating Total Bandwidth